NikyAviator/juliakocevas/README.md

 # juliakocevas

-A website for my sister than is an artist.
+A website for my sister that is an artist.

 **Let's start with the frontend:**